 Second Year Requirements

-- All Admissions procedures and requirements listed above.
+- All admissions procedures and requirements listed above.

 To be considered for re-entry into nursing education, a student must meet current admission guidelines and additional re-entry requirements described in the current nursing student handbook.
-Re-entry guidelines from the nursing student handbook are available upon request from the nursing chair and/or the admissions coordinator.
+Re-entry guidelines from the nursing student handbook are available upon request from the nursing chair and/or the admissions director.